Skip to main content

 Shawna Daniels, M.Ed

-Shawna is a doctoral student in the Adult, Workforce, and Continuing Professional Education (AWCPE) Program in the Department of Educational Leadership, Policy, and Human Development.
+Shawna is a doctoral student in the Adult, and Lifelong Education (ALE) Program in the Department of Educational Leadership, Policy, and Human Development.
 She earned her undergraduate degree in Multidisciplinary Studies (African and African American Studies) from NC State before receiving an Associate’s degree in Early Childhood (Fayetteville Technical Community College) and a Master’s Degree in Adult and Community College Education from NC State.
 Shawna has over 20 years of experience in Early Childhood Education, working with children (birth to 12 years old), their families, and educators in a variety of roles.
-In the last 10 years, she has focused on coaching, mentoring, and supporting pre-service and in-service Early Childhood educators in all areas related to classroom management, child development, and professional development.
-Shawna is also a part-time instructor at both Nash Community College and Durham Technical Community College.
+In the last 10 years, she has focused on coaching, mentoring, apprenticeship, and supporting pre-service and in-service Early Childhood educators in all areas related to classroom management, child development, and professional development.
+Shawna is also a part-time instructor at Durham Technical Community College.
 She is passionate about improving the quality of professional development for Early Childhood educators to ensure that every young child receives the best early learning experiences possible.
 Shawna can be reached at sadaniel@ncsu.edu.

 LaTasha Reid-Daniels, MIS